microsoft/FluidFramework/experimental/PropertyDDS/packages/property-shared-tree-interop/README.md

 ### Limitations

-_The main limitation is that a lack of a static type generation, which might be required for migrating the applications to the `SharedTree`.
-Thus, the current implementation allows to..._
+The main limitation is probably a runtime nature of the converter, which will only allow the developers to buid applications using the general purpose APIs of the `EditableTree` without static types.
+It is clear, however, that the resulting schema can be used to generate static types using e.g. a `schema-aware` API (see [`schema-aware`](https://github.com/microsoft/FluidFramework/blob/main/experimental/dds/tree2/src/feature-libraries/schema-aware/README.md)) of the `SharedTree`.
+This is a work in progress.

 In addition, the following concepts are currently not supported by the schema converter and/or the `SharedTree`: